Guinan (Star Trek): History

-Following the departure of Denise Crosby from the role of Tasha Yar during the first season of Star Trek: The Next Generation, well-known actress Whoopi Goldberg believed that there was a vacancy for a female actress on the series.
+Following the departure of Denise Crosby from the role of Tasha Yar during the first season of Star Trek: The Next Generation, established actress Whoopi Goldberg believed there was a vacancy for a female actress on the series.
 She had been a lifelong fan of Star Trek, having been inspired to become an actress by Nichelle Nichols' appearances as Uhura in The Original Series.
-Goldberg later recalled that she first saw an episode of the series as a child, and after Uhura appeared on-screen, she went running through her house shouting "Come here, mom, everybody, come quick, come quick, there's a black lady on television and she ain't no maid!"
-Goldberg approached her friend, actor LeVar Burton, who played Geordi La Forge in The Next Generation, but the producers of the series ignored her, believing that they were being pranked until Goldberg telephoned the production office directly.
-However, executive producer Rick Berman later recalled that it was Goldberg's manager who made the call, inviting him and series creator Gene Roddenberry out to lunch with Goldberg to discuss her appearing on the series.
+Goldberg later recalled that she first saw an episode of the series in her youth and after Uhura appeared on-screen, she went running through her house shouting "Come here, mom, everybody, come quick, come quick, there's a black lady on television and she ain't no maid!"
+Goldberg approached her friend LeVar Burton, who played Geordi La Forge in The Next Generation, but the producers of the series ignored her, by one account believing they were being pranked until Goldberg telephoned the production office directly.
+However, executive producer Rick Berman later recalled it was Goldberg's manager who made the call, inviting him and series creator Gene Roddenberry out to lunch with Goldberg to discuss her appearing on the series.

 At the time, plans were already underway to add a lounge set to the series.
-Named Ten-Forward, it was created to have a setting where the crew of the USS Enterprise-D could be shown interacting with each other as well as other aliens in a less formal, social setting.
+Named Ten-Forward, it was created to have a setting where the crew of the USS Enterprise-D could be shown interacting with each other as well as various aliens in a more casual setting.
 At the lunch between Berman, Roddenberry and Goldberg, she explained that Star Trek was the only futuristic science fiction series at the time she knew of that featured black people prominently.
-She enquired whether they had already cast the new Doctor, following the firing of Gates McFadden from the role of Beverly Crusher.
-They decided this would not work, so Roddenberry and Berman suggested the creation of a new character specifically for Goldberg.
-Goldberg was unable to commit to appearing as a permanent member of the cast, which fit in with plans for Ten-Forward as they were not expecting to have that appear in every episode.
+She asked whether they had already cast the new Doctor, following the firing of Gates McFadden from the role of Beverly Crusher.
+Roddenberry and Berman instead suggested the creation of a new character specifically for Goldberg.
+Goldberg was unable to commit to appearing as a permanent member of the cast, which fit in with plans for Ten-Forward as they were not expecting the lounge to appear in every episode.

 The character of Guinan was based on Mary Louise Cecilia "Texas" Guinan, a prohibition-era emcee and owner of the 300 Club in New York City.
 While the name was adopted, the characterization was changed to a worldly mystic, in line with Yoda from the Star Wars franchise.
 Gene Roddenberry, the creator of Star Trek, had envisaged the character Guinan as extremely old, leading Goldberg to suggest that she could be the ancestor of some of the other characters on the series.